fias786/Bionation/Readme.md

 ### Versioning

-We have lastest version of app

 ### License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+Use of iNaturalist API is governed by iNaturalist terms available at https://www.inaturalist.org/pages/terms.